Phil Walters

 Philip F. Walters (April 20, 1916 – February 6, 2000) was an American racing driver, who won both the 12 Hours of Sebring and Watkins Glen Grand Prix twice.

+Walters was inducted into the Motorsports Hall of Fame of America in 2024.

 Early career

 Walters was born in New York City and grew up in Manhasset, New York, and in his late teens began racing midgets at tracks on Long Island.
-He races under a pseudonym - "Ted Tappett" – so that his family did not know he was racing.
+He raced under a pseudonym - "Ted Tappett" – so that his family did not know he was racing.
 By all accounts, Walters’s style was brute-force, all-arms-and-elbows sort of oval racer.

 The War Years

 It was January 1942 when he joined the United States Army Air Corps, as a transport and glider pilot.
 He flew a Waco CG-4A glider during a disastrous invasion of the Netherlands, which the Germans knew of in advance.
 He was able to safely land his troops although he was wounded, and taken prisoner.
-While in a German hospital, ironically, the German surgeon who saved his life by removing a kidney and half a lung had watched Walters win a midget race in Philadelphia five years before.
-As a result, his strength and stamina were reduced.
+While in a German hospital, ironically, the German surgeon who saved his life by removing a kidney and half a lung had watched Walters win a midget race in Philadelphia five years before.he was able to save his life as a result of finding a like minded Luftwaffe pilot to donate his blood, against regulations, However, his strength and stamina were reduced.
 He finished the World War II with the Air Medal, a Purple Heart, seven Bronze Stars and the rank of Flight officer.

 Following those injuries sustained during the war, he adopted a smoother, less forceful driving style and found this faster, and well-suited to sports car road racing.

 Racing career

 Post-war career

 After the war, Phil went back to racing in Kurtis-Offenhauser midgets.
 He resumed his winning ways, stringing together 26 feature race wins in row in 1947, and in another 47 events, he would never finish lower than third in the final results.
 He dominated at the Riverside Park Speedway, becoming their first track champion in 1949.
-Later he moved in stock cars and posted a record number of victories in USSCRC events, at places like Agawam, Deer Park, Hinchcliff and Cherry Park.
+Later he moved in stock cars and posted a record number of victories in USSCRC events, at places like Agawam, Deer Park, Hinchcliffe, and Cherry Park.
 In addition to his racing, he formed a business partnership with Bill Frick, called Frick-Tappett Motors, which did race car preparation and they built the well-known ‘Fordillac’ performance cars (Cadillac engines in Ford chassis).
 Eventually the partnership became a Volkswagen and Porsche dealership.